alexpasmantier/snob/README.md

 To make things as easy as possible for developers, `snob`'s goodness is available through a `pytest` plugin, which you can directly install using your python packaging tool of choice (ahem... `uv`).

-This pytest plugin leverage a python package built using the excellent [pyo3](https://github.com/PyO3/pyo3) / [maturin](https://github.com/PyO3/maturin) toolchain.
+This pytest plugin leverages a python package built using the [pyo3](https://github.com/PyO3/pyo3) / [maturin](https://github.com/PyO3/maturin) toolchain.

 ## 💪 Usage